marcinzh/skutek/README.md

 # Tagging Effects

 As explained in the [beginning](.#2-effect), the role of *Effect* is to be type-level name.
-Tagging allows overriding that name, so that multiple instances of the same *Effect* can exist together in the same *Effect Stack*.
+Tagging allows overriding that name, so that multiple instances of the same *Effect* can coexist in one *Effect Stack*.

 Such name-overriding is done by attaching unique *Tag*.
 A *Tag* is required to be unique **type**, as well as unique **value**.
 The easiest way of definning *Tags*, is with `case object`.
 For example:
 ```scala